dhruv-ambaliya/dhruv-ambaliya.github.io/_posts/2024-06-01-penetration-testing-tools-cheat-sheet.md

 ## Introduction

-**Penetration testing tools cheat sheet**, a quick reference high level overview for typical penetration testing engagements.
-Designed as a quick reference cheat sheet providing a high level overview of the **typical** commands used during a [penetration testing](/penetration-testing/) engagement.
-For more in depth information I'd recommend the man file for the tool, or a more specific pen testing cheat sheet from the menu on the right.
+**Penetration testing tools cheat sheet**, a quick reference for common penetration testing commands and techniques.
+This cheat sheet is designed to provide a quick overview of **typical** commands used during a [penetration testing](/penetration-testing/) engagement.
+For in-depth usage, consult the tool's manual or explore more specialized cheat sheets from the menu on the right.

-The focus of this cheat sheet is infrastructure / network penetration testing, web application penetration testing is not covered here apart from a few SQLMap commands at the end and some web server enumeration.
-For Web Application Penetration Testing, check out the Web Application Hackers Hand Book, it is excellent for both learning and reference.
+This cheat sheet focus on Infrastructure and Network penetration testing.
+Web application testing is not covered extensively, except for a few SQLMap commands and basic web server enumeration.
+For comprehensive web application testing, consider the Web Application Hacker's Handbook, it is best for both learning and reference.

 If I'm missing any pen testing tools here, please let me know on LinkedIn.